leverdeterre/SecureMappingKit/README.md

 Secure your mapping between your JSON to your object.
 What is security ?
 The library take care of converting your the mapped data.
 If your are expected a NSString and the JSON gives you a NSNumber, SecureMappingKit transform it into the exepected class, using NSValueTransformer.

+Actual tranformers :
+- [x] NSNumberTransformer,
+- [x] NSBooleanNumberTransformer, to be sure to have a NSNumber of a boolean
+- [x] NSStringTransformer,
+- [x] NSURLTransformer,
+- [x] NSArrayTransformer,
+- []  NSDateTransformer

 #How To

 ## Get SecureMappingKit (Soon)